analyticsgym/ai_journal/notes.md

 - "The tools for learning are abundant.
 It’s the desire to learn that’s scarce." - [Naval](https://x.com/naval/status/912222091251871745)

 ### 2. Deep understanding of the fundamentals becomes increasingly valuable
-- foundation for thinking independently = deep understanding of the fundamentals in a given domain and across domains (commonality between leading investors, CEOs, elite performers)
+- the foundation for independent thinking = deep understanding of the fundamentals in a given domain and across domains (commonality between leading investors, CEOs, elite performers)
 - deep understanding of the fundamentals enables first principles thinking and innovation
 - do we simply regurgitate what we get from AI and social media, OR are we able to form independent and novel insights?